heitorchang/pairtest/README.txt

 def sq(x):
     return x * x

-The odd-indexed values are ones we wish to test, and even-indexed values are the expected values.
+The odd-indexed arguments to pairtest are the ones we wish to test, and even-indexed arguments are the expected values.

-In the example below, the first, third and fourth test pass.
+In the example below, the first, third and fourth tests pass.

 pairtest(
     sq(9), 81,